Choosing the right doors for your home

 Charming entrance door that splits in two to let the outside in.

 Stable doors are usually available in uPVC and composite door materials.
 They feature the same locking systems as any other door in their range.
-However, you need to check that they can achieve the same protection against the elements, too.

 French doors feature two side-hung door panels that open in or out, operated by a pair of handles in the middle of the door set.
 Traditionally French doors were made out of timber, but uPVC and aluminium framed door sets are now available.